izzergh/rumpelstiltskin/README.md

 * Add "similar plugins" section
 * Supplement math symbols with LaTeX names, where applicable
 * List sources and include bash scripts for formatting from the source
-* Add one of them neat gifs showing the plugin in action
 * Add tutorial/practice file